Jeremy Loops: Music career

+2024: "Go Again" Single Released

+"Go Again" is a single by South African singer-songwriter Jeremy Loops, released in 2024.
+The track is notable for its uplifting themes of resilience and hope, encapsulating the spirit of perseverance through life's challenges.
+It is part of Jeremy Loops' upcoming album and reflects the artist's experiences during the COVID-19 pandemic and subsequent social unrest.

 2009–2010: Career beginnings

 Loops is a latecomer to music, only picking up a guitar in his final years of college.
 After graduating from UCT in 2008 and unsure he wanted a career in finance, he would spend two years traveling the world while working on a superyacht.
 It was in this time he adopted a loop pedal to substitute other musicians as he had access to none while at sea.
 In 2010, upon returning from his travels and committed to pursuing a career in music, Loops also co-founded tree planting organisation Greenpop.

 2011–2013: Debut EP and live success

 In October 2011, Loops released his self-titled debut EP.
 Though a now out-of-print limited release, many of the tracks from the EP were reworked and made an appearance on his debut album, Trading Change.
 He would spend 2011, 2012, and 2013 growing his profile in South Africa on the back of an acclaimed live show that would eventually earn him the Best Live Act Award at the 2014 MK Awards.